aul12/RoboCup-Simulation/README.md

 event handler.

 ##API-Reference
-All methods listed below are part of the SoccerAPI class, which is predefined with the api object
+All methods listed below are part of the SoccerAPI class, which is predefined with the api object.
 ###Motors
 ```javascript
 api.move(angle,speed);